 Having started in late 2012, Chaayos now has an extensive food menu as well.
 This has seen your average ticket size go up.
 So, what are the innovations driving your food experiments?

+Our average ticket size with tea and food included is Rs 250.
+It is natural behaviour for people to ask for something to eat with tea.
+We have been tapping into this need.
+Over the last five years, our food menu has become more conducive for all day consumption.
+Now we have food offerings that consumers can pick from morning to night to go with tea.
 This roundness of the food menu has come about as a result of constant innovation.
 For example, we wanted to come up with a paratha offering for a good two years.
 Initially, we came up with a stuffed paratha but soon realised that we could not keep it crisp and super savoury.
 After working on it for two years, we ditched it.
 Next, we got a Malabar paratha saying we will not put anything inside the paratha but put the stuffing on top of it.
 People lapped it up calling it a desi pizza with the stuffing on top.

 With changing consumption behaviour and preferences, consumers today are open to experimenting and trying new things.
 And this works in our favour.
 Our Malabar paratha goes well with lunch and dinner.
 We also have mutton cutlet and bun samosa.
 The entire spread of the menu is centred on chai.
 We run our own kitchen spread across 2,000 square feet with 35 people.
 The food is directly delivered to our cafés from this centralised kitchen.

 You are also big on delivering chai, isn’t it?